-- QR codes can store URLs, payment confirmations, text, or geolocation data.
+- QR codes can store URLs, payment information, text, or geolocation data.

 Recognizing that these payments represent a huge chunk of their consumer economy, China is taking steps to regulate and standardize mobile payments.

-Over the past few years in particular, standardized QR code payments have become the norm in Southeast Asia, especially in countries like Thailand, Singapore, Indonesia, and Vietnam.
+Over the past decade, standardized QR code payments have become the norm in Southeast Asia, especially in countries like Thailand, Singapore, Indonesia, and Vietnam.